Getting Started with MediaFire Desktop on Windows

 Too many processes

-With MediaFire desktop installed on your computer, you can notice these processes running: mf_filetransfer.exe, mf_central_contol.exe, MediaFire_desktop.exe, mf_monitor.exe and mf_interface.exe.
+With MediaFire desktop installed on your computer, you notice these processes running: mf_filetransfer.exe, mf_central_contol.exe, MediaFire_desktop.exe, mf_monitor.exe and mf_interface.exe.